• Home

 • In a separate bowl, use a mixer to beat together the butter and sugars.
 Do this on the lowest setting for about 2-5 minutes, or until the batter is lighter in color and fluffy.
 Drizzle in the milk and restart the mixer.
 Mix until the batter is creamy and blended.

-• Preheat your oven to 400F and chill the dough in your fridge while the oven preheats.
+• Preheat your oven to 400°F and chill the dough in your fridge while the oven preheats.

 • Evenly space out the dough on two parchment lined baking sheets.

-• Serve whenever 🙂
+• Serve and enjoy. 🙂

 Posted In: Baking + Sweet, Cookies, Dairy Free, Recipes, Snacks + Sides, Vegan, Vegetarian